surma/surma.dev/content/things/compile-js.md

 Let me get the PoC out the way.
 I have called this exploration [jsxx] and you can find all the [source code][jsxx] on my GitHub.
-Be warned, though: This is the first time I'm using C++20.
+Be warned, though: This is the first time I’m using C++20.
 I used to write C++ many years ago, at a time where C++11 was considered bleeding edge.
 I did a lot of C when I was working on microprocessors, and it still shows.
 Nowadays I mostly write JavaScript and Rust.
 I used this as an opportunity to catch up on C++ and get a bit more familiar with all the new stuff that C++20 has to offer.
-When I asked them, [Sy Brand] recommended [Josh Lospinoso]'s book "C++ Crash Course", which I have read, enjoyed and can now only recommend myself.
+When I asked them, [Sy Brand] recommended [Josh Lospinoso]’s book “C++ Crash Course”, which I have read, enjoyed and can now only recommend myself.
 And supporting No Starch Press is an added benefit.